 The frequent braking typically occurs because the driver isn’t paying attention long enough to know what is happening in front of them.
 The sudden braking occurs because the driver looked up from a phone or map and noticed the traffic in front of them had stopped.

 Should you pass a truck driver who has headphones in their ears they are without a doubt distracted.
-Driving with headphones in can cause a driver to have difficulty hearing the sirens of emergency vehicles, horns of other cars, and can lead the driver to focus on what is playing instead of the task at hand, which is safely operating the truck.
+Driving with headphones in can cause a driver to have difficulty hearing the sirens of emergency vehicles, and horns of other cars, and can lead the driver to focus on what is playing instead of the task at hand, which is safely operating the truck.

 The center of the road is marked with either single or double yellow lines.
 The side of the road is marked with a solid white line.
 If you encounter a track that veers away from the center yellow lines, either too far to the right or too far to the left, you are in the presence of a distracted driver.
 The same can be said when it comes to the truck operating too close or on top of the white line on the side of the road.